I am currently programming a python operator for snap.

 Thank you for your reply Marco, I understand.

-I managed to solve my problem without having the Lat and Lon bands actually so I don’t need this anymore, but I’ve tried your workaround and unfortunately it doensn’t work :confused: it raises the error: RuntimeError: org.esa.snap.core.gpf.OperatorException: Could not parse expression: 'latitude'.
+I managed to solve my problem without having the Lat and Lon bands actually so I don’t need this anymore, but I’ve tried your workaround and unfortunately it doensn’t work it raises the error: RuntimeError: org.esa.snap.core.gpf.OperatorException: Could not parse expression: 'latitude'.
 Undefined symbol 'latitude'